Kitura/Configuration/README.md

 `manager["foo"]` returns `baz` because `["foo": "baz"]` was more recently loaded than `["foo": "bar"]`.
 The same behavior applies to all other `load` functions.

+**NOTE:** Currently, `Configuration` only supports JSON and PLIST formats for resources loaded from file or URL.
+You can write a custom deserializer to parse additional data formats.

 ## Accessing configuration data